-Q. What extra curricular activities do you offer?
+Q. What extracurricular activities do you offer?

-A. Pre-pandemic we offered a wide array of extra curricular opportunities.
-Choir, ukulele group, year group bands and Arts Award.
+A. We offer a wide array of extracurricular opportunities.
+Choir, year group bands, pop ensemble and Arts Award.
 Students are encouraged to rehearse their solo pieces as well.
-We offered a concert per term to give the students performance opportunities as well as an annual musical.
+We offered a concert per term to give the students' performance opportunities as well as an annual musical, which we have a 'house' band of our current students selected from all groups.
 The Performing Arts department have worked closely over the past few years to offer this amazing opportunities.
-Shows have included

-Hairspray, School of Rock, Beauty and the Beast and We Will Rock You.
-We hope to be able to offer these opportunities as soon as it is permitted again.
+Shows have included Hairspray, School of Rock, Beauty and the Beast and We Will Rock You.

-In the past, we have offered many trips to our students and hope to recommence these when we are able to.
-Past trips have included Abbey Road, The Cavern Club, Wembley Arena, Royal Albert Hall, annual theatre trip to London and Symphony Hall, Birmingham.
+In the past, we have offered many trips to our students including Abbey Road, The Cavern Club, Wembley Arena, Royal Albert Hall, annual theatre trip to London, Symphony Hall, Birmingham as well as a residential trip to New York.